muxup/muxup-site/pages/2022q3/muxup-implementation-notes.md

 that spins when your mouse hovers over it?

 ## Article changelog
+* 2024-12-03: (minor) Fix links that were broken after site generator refactoring.
 * 2022-09-11: (minor) Add HSTS, tweak no-www redirect, and reject HTTP methods other than GET or POST in Caddyfile.
 Also link to thread requesting suggestions for this Caddyfile on Caddy's Discourse.